frankiannelli/serverless-workshop/reference-notes.md

       # we need a table name and im going to come back to this
         TableName: ${self:provider.environment.NOTES_TABLE}
         # then we have attribute definititions. we specify the key attributes to be used for primary keys.
-  # for this notes table we can have userid and timestamp as primary key.
+  # for this notes table we can have userid as a primary key.
   # so we need to define all these attributes an array
         AttributeDefinitions:
     # - user_id is string
           - AttributeName: user_id
             AttributeType: S
-    # - timestamp is number
-          - AttributeName: timestamp
-            AttributeType: N
     # then define the primary key with key schema
     # attribute name is user_id
-    # A primary key is consists of a hash key and an optional range key.
-Hash key is used to select the DynamoDB partition.
-Partitions are parts of the table data.
-Range keys are used to sort the items in the partition, if they exist.
         KeySchema:
           - AttributeName: user_id
     # and key type is hash to indicate a partition key
             KeyType: HASH
-    # define the sort key with attribute name timestamp and key type range
-          - AttributeName: timestamp
-            KeyType: RANGE
     # then define provisioned throughput:
     #   Readcapacity unit and write capacity this is the value of how many reads and writes per second
         ProvisionedThroughput: